-Developmental or Intellectual Disabilities
+Developmental / Intellectual Disabilities

-Supported Employment Services- Anoka County: This program is designed for individuals with Serious Mental Illness (SMI) or Serious and Persistent Mental Illness (SPMI) aged 18 or older who are unemployed or underemployed due to their diagnosis.
-It is intended to provide individuals with supported employment outcomes consistent with their person-centered plan.
-Funding and referrals typically come from Anoka County, Minnesota Vocational Rehabilitative Services, or subcontract Income.
+Supported Employment Services- Anoka County: Serving people who have a diagnosed serious mental illness (SMI) or serious and persistent mental illness (SPMI) aged 18 or older who are unemployed or underemployed due to their diagnosis.
+Rise provides individuals with supported employment outcomes consistent with their person-centered plan.
+Funding and referrals typically come from Anoka County, Minnesota Vocational Rehabilitation Services, or subcontract Income.

-Supported Employment Services- Washington County: This program is designed for individuals who have a primary diagnosis of Serious and Persistent Mental Illness (SPMI) aged 18 or older, who have been referred through Washington County's Rule 79 Adult Mental Health Case Management Services or Behavioral Health Case Management.
-The program is intended to provide individuals with a customized person-centered plan and individualized supports so they are able to attain employment outcomes consistent with their interests and skills.
+Supported Employment Services- Washington County: This program is designed for individuals who have a primary diagnosis of serious and persistent mental illness (SPMI) aged 18 or older who have been referred through Washington County's Rule 79 Adult Mental Health Case Management Services or Behavioral Health Case Management.
+Rise offers people a customized person-centered plan and individualized supports so they are able to attain employment outcomes consistent with their interests and skills.

-Custom Futures Lee Carlson Center: This Custom Futures program gets its referrals from Anoka County Adult Mental Health Case Management and is for people is a serious mental illness or serious and persistent mental illness who are receiving services from Bridgeview/Lee Carlson center.
-We work with individuals aged 18 and older who have been diagnosed with Serious Mental Illness (SMI) or Serious and Persistent Mental Illness (SPMI) and assist them in developing competitive supported employment plans and attaining employment outcomes consistent with their skills and interests.
+Custom Futures Lee Carlson Center: This program is for people ages 18 and older who are unemployed or underemployed due to a diagnosis of serious mental illness (SMI) and persistent mental illness (SPMI) and are receiving services from Bridgeview/Lee Carlson Center in their Fridley or Coon Rapids locations.
+Rise employment consultants assist people in developing competitive supported employment plans and attaining employment outcomes consistent with their skills, barriers, and interests.

 Central Minnesota Works IPS Project: This program is evidence-based mental health treatment attached to a Mental Health Treatment Team and CORE Professional Services.
 All referrals must be generated through the Mental Health Treatment Team and its CORE therapeutic partners.
 It is designed for those with serious or serious and persistent mental illness who are currently unemployed or underemployed and looking to transition to alternate employment.
 We work with people to develop Individualized Placement and Support (IPS) consistent with an individual's interests, career goals and plans.
-People participating in this program must be co-enrolled with Vocational Rehabilitative Services and be residents of Benton, Sherburne, Stearns, or Wright counties.
+People participating in this program must be co-enrolled with Minnesota Vocational Rehabilitation Services and be residents of Benton, Sherburne, Stearns, or Wright counties.